-The Hudson Fire Protection District provides fire services to approximately 96 square miles in southern Weld County, Colorado.
-We are committed to our customers, and it is our goal to provide quality fire suppression, fire prevention, life safety, and property conservation to the Town of Hudson, the Town of Lochbuie, and the surrounding rural area.
-We also provide emergency medical services within our area.
+The Hudson Fire Protection District is an all-hazard agency, providing services to approximately 96 square miles in southern Weld County, Colorado.
+We are committed to our customers, and it is our goal to provide quality fire suppression, fire prevention, life safety, and property conservation, as well as emergency medical services, rescue and hazmat to the Town of Hudson, the Town of Lochbuie, and the surrounding rural areas.
+We contract our ambulance service with Platte Valle Ambulance Services in which we house a full-time ambulance at our station 1 in Hudson.

-The district is governed by a Board of Directors, and meet at station 1 on the 3rd Tuesday of every month.
+The district is governed by a Board of Directors.
+Our Board of Directors meet at station 1 on the 2nd Tuesday of every month.
 The meetings are open to the public and begin at 6:00pm.
-Feel free to stop by.
+Feel free to stop by!

 Station 2 in Hudson is our quarter master station and is not staffed, but houses additional equipment and is frequently used to conduct training.